AR123456/Javascript-Games/README.md

 # Javascript-Games

-Some classic games in JS
+Some fun games in JS

 ### Flappy Bird in 3 ways